 Third Man Running

 While it might seem like two players are passing the soccer ball back and forth innocently keep possession, they’re really waiting for the third man to make their run down the line.
 Too often soccer players get focused on what’s right around them, and don’t see the third player making the darting run into the open space.
 That’s often what you see players like Iniesta or Xavi doing for Barcelona.
-They’re keeping possession of the ball while that wing player or forward can make that diagonal run or run in behind the defense.
+They are keeping possession of the soccer ball while that wing player or forward can make that diagonal run or run in behind the defense.

 Here are some keys to keep in mind in soccer overall: